Allene Jeanes

-Allene Rosalind Jeanes (July 19, 1906 – December 11, 1995) was an American chemist whose pioneering work significantly impacted carbohydrate chemistry.
-Born in 1906 in Texas, Jeanes' notable contributions include the development of Dextran, a lifesaving blood plasma substitute used in the Korean and Vietnam wars, and Xanthan gum, a polysaccharide commonly used in the food, cosmetics, and pharmaceutical industries.
+Allene Rosalind Jeanes (July 19, 1906 – December 11, 1995) was an American chemist whose work impacted carbohydrate chemistry.
+Born in 1906 in Texas, Jeanes' notable contributions include the development of Dextran, a lifesaving blood plasma substitute used in the Korean and Vietnam wars, and xanthan gum, a polysaccharide commonly used in the food, cosmetics, and pharmaceutical industries.
 Jeanes' innovations have had a lasting influence on medical treatments and everyday consumer products, highlighting her role as a key figure in applied carbohydrate science.
 Her achievements earned her numerous accolades, including being the first woman to receive the Distinguished Service Award from the U.S. Department of Agriculture.

 Early life and education

 Jeanes was born July 19, 1906, in Waco, Texas, to Viola (Herring) and Largus Elonzo ("Lonnie") Jeanes, a switchman and later a yardmaster for the Cotton Belt Route of the St. Louis Southwestern Railway.
 Allene graduated with honors from Waco High School in 1924.
 In 1928, she received a bachelor's degree from Baylor University and graduated summa cum laude; in 1929, Jeanes obtained a master's degree in organic chemistry from the University of California, Berkeley.

 From 1930 to 1935, Jeanes was employed as the head science teacher at Athens College in Athens, Alabama.
-From 1936 to 1937, she held a position as chemistry instructor at the University of Illinois.
-She received her PhD in organic chemistry from University of Illinois in 1938, after working with Roger Adams.
+She received her PhD in organic chemistry from University of Illinois Urbana-Champaign in 1938, after working with Roger Adams.

 Career

 In 1938, Dr. Jeanes decided to accept a position at the National Institutes of Health in Washington D.C.
-And, from 1938 to 1940, Jeanes served as a corn industries research foundation fellow for the National Institutes of Health (NIH) with Claude Hudson and worked at the National Bureau of Standards with Horace S. Isbell.In 1941 she joined Roy L. Whistler at the U.S. Department of Agriculture’s Northern Regional Research Lab (NRRL) in Peoria, Illinois, as a chemical researcher.
+And, from 1938 to 1940, Jeanes served as a corn industries research foundation fellow for the National Institutes of Health (NIH) with Claude Hudson and worked at the National Bureau of Standards with Horace S. Isbell.In 1941 she joined Roy L. Whistler at the U.S. Department of Agriculture's Northern Regional Research Lab (NRRL) in Peoria, Illinois, as a chemical researcher.
 She worked there until 1976.
 Jeanes is credited with "a prominent role in making NRRL a world-class center for applied carbohydrate science".

 Jeanes' area of research was natural polysaccharides, including starch (found in wheat, corn, rice, and potatoes), cellulose (found in cotton, wood, and paper), and dextran.
 Jeanes was able to isolate dextran-producing bacteria from samples of bacteria-contaminated root beer supplied by a local Peoria company.
 This discovery was the basis for development of a mass production process for dextran, and its use in a dextran-based blood plasma extender.
 This plasma substitute was used by medical personal in the Korean and Vietnam wars.
 It was believed that using this sort of substance would keep someone who had lost a great deal of blood alive longer.
 So, the United States began using dextran to treat injured soldiers.
 As a result of her work, Jeanes was the first woman to receive the Distinguished Service Award given by the Department of Agriculture, in 1953.
 She was also awarded the Garvan Medal in 1956.